-All fees can change.
+All fees can change without investor consent.
 Reasons for this might include changing economic conditions and changes in regulation.
 We will give unitholders 30 days' written notice of any proposed increase in fees.
-We cannot charge more than the Constitution allows.
-If we wish to raise fees above the amount allowed for in the Constitution, we would first need to obtain the approval of unitholders.
+We cannot charge more than the Fund's constitution allows.
+If we wish to raise fees above the amount allowed for in the Fund's constitution, we would first need to obtain the approval of unitholders.
 We also reserve the right to waive or reduce any of the fees and costs described in this PDS without prior notice.